What AI Agents Actually Are

 The Costs: What to Expect

-One of the biggest questions I get: "How much does this actually cost?"
-Here's an honest breakdown.
+One of the biggest questions I get: "How much does this cost?"
+Here is the breakdown I use in scoping.

 API Costs.
 Claude/GPT APIs run $5–50/month for most business workflows.
 Heavy-usage agents (processing thousands of documents) might hit $100–200/month.
 Still orders of magnitude cheaper than the human time they replace.